jhunkeler/astroconda/source/updating.rst

 ====================

 Did a recent update break your code?
 Don't wait around for a bugfix...
 Keep working.
-For example, if a bug is introduced into ``stsci.tool``, you can easily downgrade it to a known-good version:
+For example, if a bug is introduced into ``stsci.tools``, you can easily downgrade it to a known-good version:

 .. code-block:: sh

     $ conda search stsci.tools
     .
-3.4.0.git              py35_6  astroconda
+3.4.0                  py35_6  astroconda
-    *  3.4.1.git              py35_0  astroconda
+    *  3.4.1                  py35_0  astroconda

 The ``*`` denotes the current version installed locally.

-Now the only thing left do is tell Conda to install the previous release of the package:
+Now the only thing left to do, is to tell Conda to install the previous release of the package:

 .. code-block:: sh